-In the summer, travelers can access Aspen and other towns via Highway 82 over Independence Pass.
-This access is restricted in the winter as Independence Pass, which connects Aspen to cities like Buena Vista and Leadville to the east and south, is closed during winter months.
-This closure isolates to Aspen during the winter to only being accessible via 82 from the west, through Glenwood Springs.
+In the summer, travelers can access Aspen and other towns in the valley via Highway 82 over Independence Pass.
+This access is restricted in winter months as Independence Pass, which connects Aspen to cities like Buena Vista and Leadville to the east and south, is closed.
+This closure isolates Aspen during the winter and makes it only accessible via 82 from the west, through Glenwood Springs.

-Residents of the Roaring Fork Valley also make use of nearby Eagle-Vail Airport in Gypsum, the Grand Junction Regional Airport, or drive to Denver for commercial flights.
-There are some local municipal airports that accommodate chartered flights, small planes, and private planes and jets.
+Residents of the Roaring Fork Valley also make use of nearby Eagle-Vail Airport in Gypsum (EGE), the Grand Junction Regional Airport (GJT), or drive to Denver International Airport (DIA) for international flights.
+There are some local municipal airports that accommodate chartered flights, small planes, private planes, jets and helicopters.

 In 2013, RFTA unveiled its new VelociRFTA rural Bus Rapid Transit program, the first of its kind anywhere in the country.
-By increasing the bus frequency during peak seasons, waiting and commutes times are reduced.
-Additionally, free WiFi is available at all VelociRFTA stations and on the busses.
+By increasing the bus frequency during peak seasons, waiting and commutes times are drastically reduced.
+Additionally, free WiFi is available at all VelociRFTA stations and on the buses.